-ucation's development of the Professional Growth and Effectiveness System to improve the teacher evaluation process.
-Scheduled for statewide implementation in 2014-15, the new system offers great promise as a way to measure teacher effectiveness and to spur improvements in classroom teaching.
+The Kentucky Department of Education has developed a new Professional Growth and Effectiveness System to improve the teacher evaluation process.
+This is being implemented statewide in 2014-15 and offers great promise as a way to measure teacher effectiveness and to spur improvements in classroom teaching.